RicardoBharat01/RicardoBharatHonours/README.md

     vi."SampleVideo.mp4" - This is the sample video used by "TestSamplePredictor.py".
         This video is meant to display how the system works without having to set it up to run in a real enviroment.

-### 3."How to Run "RealTimePredictor.py" and "TestSamplePredictor.py"":
+### 3. How to Run "RealTimePredictor.py" and "TestSamplePredictor.py":

+    (Download and Extract the folder from GitHub onto your local machine and follow all the instructions below before running.)

     i.Ensure that you are running these files in a Python Envoriment.The Python Version needs to be 3.10, which you can download and install from the official python website.